- Phylum

 Environmental conditions

-Present at the full range observed in Lake Kinneret of the following environmental variables: Zeu (euphotic zone depth), Secchi depth, pH, NH₄, DO, SO4, TSS, Turbidity.
-Abundance increases with increasing alkalinity and nitrate, and with declining water temperature, DON, Organic N, total dissolved P (Fig. 3).
+Present at the full range observed in Lake Kinneret of the following environmental variables: Zeu (euphotic zone depth), Secchi depth, pH, NH4, DO, SO4, Total suspended solids, Turbidity.
+Abundance increases with increasing and nitrate, and with declining water temperature, DON, Organic N, total dissolved P (Fig. 3).

 Additional figures